fortran-lang/fpm-registry/README.md

 **python** are putting you off from registering your package, please open an [issue](https://github.com/fortran-lang/fpm-registry/issues) at the **fpm Registry** site and list your Repository and ask for help.
 Get as far as you can and identify where you got stuck.
+We will try to help.